codeitamarjr/CodeWars_For_Practise/readme.md

 * The method printEqual needs to be defined as public static like we have been doing so far in the course.

 * Do not add main method to solution code.

+### Keep Hydrated

+Nathan loves cycling.

+Because Nathan knows it is important to stay hydrated, he drinks 0.5 litres of water per hour of cycling.

+You get given the time in hours and you need to return the number of litres Nathan will drink, rounded to the smallest value.

+For example:

+time = 3 ----> litres = 1

+time = 6.7---> litres = 3

+time = 11.8--> litres = 5

+Solution: Liters in Kata class